Economy of Hamilton, Ontario: Science and education

-With six hospital sites and six specialized healthcare facilities, Hamilton Health Sciences has the largest hospital-based workforce in Ontario - 15,000 staff, physicians and volunteers, serving approximately 2.2 million people in central south and central west Ontario.
+With six hospital sites and six specialized healthcare facilities, Hamilton Health Sciences has the largest hospital-based workforce in Ontario – 15,000 staff, physicians and volunteers, serving approximately 2.2 million people in central south and central west Ontario.

 Hamilton Health Sciences' six unique hospitals include Hamilton General Hospital, Juravinski Hospital, McMaster Children's Hospital, McMaster University Medical Centre, St. Peter's Hospital, and West Lincoln Memorial Hospital.
 Hamilton Health Sciences is affiliated with McMaster University's Faculty of Health Sciences.
 It is one of the most comprehensive health care systems in Canada.

 McMaster University was established in Hamilton in 1930.
 It is locally the sixth largest employer with approximately 3,500 full-time equivalent academic and support staff.
 It also has six partner hospitals in the city.
-Total student population well over 27,000.
+Total student population is well over 27,000.
 Almost two-thirds of the students come from outside the immediate Hamilton region.
 McMaster's total impact on provincial GDP ($670 million in operating expenditures impacts plus $94 million in student/visitor expenditure impacts plus an estimated $525 million in technology and knowledge transfer impacts) is $1.289 billion.
 Capital project impacts and informal/unmeasurable knowledge transfer impacts are not included in this total, and would be in addition to the $1.289 billion estimate.
 A massive McMaster University research campus, McMaster Innovation Park, is being developed on the former Camco lands near Westdale.
 A recent $105 million CAD donation was given to McMaster's medical program from billionaire Michael G. DeGroote.
 It is the largest single cash gift in Canadian history and will be used to upgrade the current medical school, called the Michael G. DeGroote School of Medicine.
 He is also a benefactor to McMaster's business school the DeGroote School of Business.

 The David Braley Cardiac, Vascular and Stroke Research Institute is a $90-million Research Centre that will be home to 500+ scientists and will be built right behind the Hamilton General Hospital.
 The new building with 165000 sqft is expected to open in 2010.
 At least 250 new jobs will be added to the local economy.
 David Braley contributed $10-million towards the project.
 Braley's donation marks an important transition in Hamilton's economy, as he takes money he made in the industrial economy and uses it to help the community develop a more diverse economic base.
 David Braley is the president of auto-parts manufacturer Orlick Industries Ltd., former owner of the Hamilton Tiger-Cats and current owner of the B.C.
 Lions.
 On August 19, 2008, Hamilton Health Sciences welcomed Prime Minister Stephen Harper to Hamilton General Hospital for the announcement of a $35 million grant from the Canada Foundation for Innovation.
 The money will support the construction of the David Braley Cardiac, Vascular & Stroke Research Institute which, when it is complete in 2009, will house two prestigious research teams—the Population Health Research Institute and the Henderson Research Centre.